-No, this is not a requirement of EPSRC.
-If the student is to spend some time with the company outside of the UK, however, then the additional travel/subsistence costs will need to be considered when planning the budget and the Company may need to cover these costs.
+We encourage working with companies within the UK due to the ease of travel and the student experience, however, this is not currently an EPSRC requirement.
+If a particularly valuable experience can be provided by an overseas company and this meets any regulations in force at the time, any additional travel/subsistence costs will need to be considered when planning the budget.
+Students must be available to take part in the regular cohort activities, even if based overseas for some period, and the Company would need to cover these costs.
 There may also be additional complexity around intellectual property and the studentship agreement, which again should be considered well in advance of a student being allocated to the project.